 The Discover Pendle Hill project aimed to develop the sustainable tourism offer in the Pendle Hill area – engaging businesses and volunteers and developing new visitor opportunities.
 We aimed to contribute to the 'Pendle Folk' website to capture information, images and stories about the LP area, its people, landscape and heritage.
 And to develop new tourism products and events to promote and interpret the heritage of the LP area to visitors.

-The Pendle Hill Sense of Place toolkit gives invaluable tips and guidance on how to tell a story that links your business with the special features - the landscape and heritage - of the Pendle Hill area.
+The Project developed a Sense of Place toolkit for businesses to utilise - to provide a consistent message about the Pendle Hill area and to promote the local distinctiveness and special qualities.
+This gives invaluable tips and guidance to businesses on how to tell a story that links your business with the special features - the landscape and heritage - of the Pendle Hill area.

-Contact: Hetty Byrne (Sustainble Tourism Officer, Forest of Bowland AONB) email@example.com 01200 448000
+Contact: Hetty Byrne (Sustainable Tourism Officer, Forest of Bowland AONB) email@example.com 01200 448000